 Unemployment rate at 3.1% as of June 2017; Employment rate continues to increase

-SINGAPORE: The seasonally adjusted resident unemployment rate rose from 3 per cent in June 2016 to 3.1 per cent in June this year, according to the latest figures released by the Ministry of Manpower (MOM) on Thursday (Nov 30).
+SINGAPORE: The seasonally adjusted resident unemployment rate rose from 3 per cent in June 2016 to 3.1 per cent in June this year, according to the latest figures released by the Ministry of Manpower (MOM) on Thursday (Nov 30) in the Labour Force in Singapore Advance Release 2017 report.

-In the Labour Force in Singapore Advance Release 2017 report, MOM said the lower employment rate for those aged 15 and above, which declined from 65.3 per cent to 64.9 per cent, reflected population ageing and the "higher propensity of youths to postpone entry into the labour force as they pursue further education".

 There was also a difference between the unemployment rates for professionals, managers, executives and technicians (PMETs) compared to non-PMETs.